giuliots95/Optimize_pipe_diameter_and_pressure_drop/README.md

  algorithm solver "gamultiobj", but other algorithms such as "paretosearch" can be used, editing the solver section.

- Note that both multi-objective solvers do not support inter variables as default, while "ga" solver enables also mixed-integer problems, but was conceived for mono-objective optimization only.
-One could also define a scalar overall cost function, like [1], but the purpose of this study is to consider the 2 objectives strictly separated.
+ Note that both multi-objective solvers do not support integer variables as default, while "ga" solver enables also mixed-integer problems, but was conceived for mono-objective optimization only.
+One could also define a scalar overall cost function, as it was done in [1], but the purpose of this study is to consider the 2 objectives in a strictly separated manner.

  HOW IT WORKS
  For each mass flow rate, the program calculates non-dominated designs in terms of pipe diameter [m] and pressure drop per meter [mm H20/m].
  The best solution is chosen with the TOPSIS method.
  For a closer look on this outranking method, a good explanation is provided by [2].
-Since there are only 2 objectives, I chose to assignan equal weight to each one, thinking that they have the same importance.
+Since there are only 2 objectives, I chose to assign an equal weight (for instance, the array {0.5, 0.5}) to each one, thinking that they have the same importance.
  The user is free to change the weights when calling the topsis.m function.
 For example, one could assign w=[0.25, 0.75] to make the diameter objective more relevant.